University of Chicago logo

 Crown Family School of Social Work, Policy, and Practice

-Established in 1908 as the Chicago School of Civics and Philanthropy, notably having the first female dean of a U.S. graduate school and renamed in 2021 after a significant family donation.
+Established in 1908 as the Chicago School of Civics and Philanthropy, it was renamed in 2021 following a significant donation.
+Its first dean, Edith Abbott, was the first female dean of any graduate school in the U.S.

 🏥